Home Agenda Agenda at a Glance Sponsors Speakers TravelAttendee ProfilesMore Information Register

 Powering Rural Innovation: How Middle Mile and Edge Infrastructure Enable AI Across Communities

-Discover how middle mile fiber networks and edge data centers are unlocking the power of AI in rural markets.
+Discover how middle-mile fiber networks and edge data centers are unlocking the power of AI in rural markets.
 This session spotlights a real-world model from the Texas Panhandle, where advanced infrastructure is being used to support smart agriculture, personalized learning, modernized healthcare, and digital government services.
 Learn how strategic investments in connectivity are transforming rural communities—and what it takes to replicate this success elsewhere.

-Speakers
+Meet the Speakers

 3:00 PM - 4:00 PM